sav-che/TL-2/Authors/Pilát, Albert {std. Pilát}.md

-> [!cite] BHL link: this entry starts at [page 263](https://www.biodiversitylibrary.org/item/103624#page/277/mode/1up) of TL-2 Vol. IV.
+> [!cite] BHL link: this entry starts at [page 263](https://www.biodiversitylibrary.org/page/33189734) of TL-2 Vol. IV.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Pilát, Albert (1903-1974), Czechoslovakian mycologist; Dr. sci.
 Praha 1926 (with J. Velenovský); from 1930 at the National Museum, Praha, from 1948 as head of the botanical department, from 1965 idem of the mycological department; rad práce (labor medal) CSSR 1969; corr. memb.
 Czechosl.
 Acad.
 Sci.
-1959. (*Pilát*).
+1959.
+**Abbreviated name**: *Pilát*

 #### Herbarium and types